 The requirements for a CMP include experience, education, and passing an exam.

 The experience and education requirements are:

 The CMP application fee is between $225 to $250.
-The fee for the exam is $475.
-In case you need to do the test over during this year, you'll need to pay for the exam again.
-If the applicant did not pass the exam one year after the application, he will need to apply again.
+The cost of the exam is $475.

+If you need to do the test over this year, you'll need to pay for the exam again.
+If the applicant did not pass the exam one year after the application, he would need to apply again.

-To help candidates to understand how the test works the Events Industry Council published two practice exams with questions from exams from prior years.
+To help candidates to understand how the test works, the Events Industry Council published two practice exams with questions from exams from prior years.
 CMP practice exams

 On the EIC website, they recommend a few manuals that you can order directly from their page, and the prices range from $35 to 100 dollars each.

 Also, Meeting Professionals International (MPI) offers an Online Bootcamp where applicants can prepare for the exam.
-The cost to participate is between $125 and $200 depending on the date you register and if you are a member of the MPI.
+The cost to participate is between $125 and $200 , depending on the date you register and if you are a member of the MPI.